chevron_right

 Introduction

 Welcome to the Interaction to Next Paint (INP) Troubleshooting Guide.
-INP is a Core Web Vital metric that replaced First Input Delay (FID) in March 2024.
-This guide is designed to help you understand what INP is, how it differs from FID, and why Google made this change.
+INP is a pending Core Web Vital metric set to replace First Input Delay (FID) in March 2024.
+This guide is designed to help you understand what INP is, how it differs from FID, and why Google is making this change.
 You will also learn how to measure and optimize INP using various tools and techniques.
 Our goal is to provide you with clear and actionable steps for improving your site's user responsiveness, ensuring a seamless experience for your visitors.
-Let's dive into how you can optimize your site's performance effectively for INP.
+Let's dive into how you can get ahead of this upcoming change and optimize your site's performance effectively.

 Common Symptoms